kartun83/M-Vave/README.md

 ## Debugging
+If you encounter any problems, feel free to submit issue Depending on used DAW paths may differ, but usually DAW provide some kind of output console.
+If applicable, refer to dedicated instructions for corresponding DAW

-If you encounter any problems, feel free to submit issue To check extention logs, press "Ctrl+Enter" in BitWig and select "Show Control Script Console".
+* **BitWig** - To check extension logs, press "Ctrl+Enter" in BitWig and select "Show Control Script Console"
+* **FL Studio** - View->Script output (Ctrl+Alt+S)

 ## Configuration
-Refer to device specific instructions
+Refer to device specific instructions and DAW
 Device name matching isn't implemented yet, so it have to be configured manually.

 ---